 The Declaration also lays out a code of conduct for election observers which requires them to act impartially at elections which all Democracy Volunteers’ observers are expected to endorse before they observe elections in the United Kingdom and when deployed outside the United Kingdom.

-As well as being politically impartial the organisation does not receive financial support, for its observations, from government and also promises to report promptly on its findings to the appropriate electoral bodies, on its findings.
+As well as being politically impartial the organisation does not receive financial support, for its observations, from government and also promises to report promptly on its findings to the appropriate electoral bodies.

 Intergovernmental organisations that support the Declaration are: The Commonwealth Secretariat, The European Parliament, The High Representative of the European Union for Foreign Affairs and Security Policy and Vice-President of the Commission, International IDEA, the Organization of American States (OAS), the Organization for Security and Co-operation in Europe, Office for Democratic Institutions and Human Rights (OSCE/ODIHR) and the United Nations Secretariat.